List of In-House Incentive Compensation Customers

 Each quarter our research team identifies companies that have purchased In-House Incentive Compensation for Incentive Compensation Management from public (Press Releases, Customer References, Testimonials, Case Studies and Success Stories) and proprietary sources, including the customer size, industry, location, implementation status, partner involvement, LOB Key Stakeholders and related IT decision-makers contact details.

-Companies using In-House Incentive Compensation for Incentive Compensation Management include: Prudential Financial, a United States based Banking and Financial Services organisation with 40366 employees and revenues of $54.27 billion, UCare, a United States based Insurance organisation with 1600 employees and revenues of $6.16 billion, Oscar Health Insurance, a United States based Insurance organisation with 2400 employees and revenues of $2.20 billion, ConnectiCare, Molina Healthcare Company, a United States based Insurance organisation with 950 employees and revenues of $1.00 billion, Viva Health, a United States based Insurance organisation with 600 employees and revenues of $200.0 million and many others.
+Companies using In-House Incentive Compensation for Incentive Compensation Management include: Prudential Financial, a United States based Banking and Financial Services organisation with 40366 employees and revenues of $54.27 billion, UCare, a United States based Insurance organisation with 1600 employees and revenues of $6.16 billion, Oscar Health Insurance, a United States based Insurance organisation with 2400 employees and revenues of $2.20 billion, ConnectiCare, Molina Healthcare Company, a United States based Insurance organisation with 950 employees and revenues of $321.0 million, Viva Health, a United States based Insurance organisation with 600 employees and revenues of $200.0 million and many others.

 Contact us if you need a completed and verified list of companies using In-House Incentive Compensation, including the breakdown by industry (21 Verticals), Geography (Region, Country, State, City), Company Size (Revenue, Employees, Asset) and related IT Decision Makers, Key Stakeholders, business and technology executives responsible for the software purchases.